About 27 years ago, a heartbroken 23-year-old girl came for a coaching session. She was visibly distressed.

 About the author

-Master Trainer of NLP & Hypnosis and Personal Breakthrough Expert Kamran Sultan
+Master Trainer of NLP & Hypnosis | Personal Breakthrough Expert | Strategic Intervention Coach | Certified Firewalk Instructor | Ex-Country Supervisor Silva UltraMind Training Kamran Sultan

 Since 1997, Kamran Sultan has been training and coaching people from all walks of life.
-He is a Licensed Master Trainer of NLP™ for the Society of NLP™ (USA), a Strategic Intervention Coach, Ex-Country Supervisor for Jose Silva’s UltraMind Training, a Certified Humanistic NLP Coach, a Certified Fire-walk Instructor (yes, he can make you walk on fire), a Certified Instructor of Hypnosis, and a Certified Clinical Hypnotherapist.
-Kamran has trained and coached others in NLP™ and Hypnosis for over 36,000 hours.
-His teaching is deep, powerful, and transformative because he teaches from very rich experience, not from a manual.
-His training sessions are highly engaging and full of fun.
-Kamran has been constantly learning and updating himself, spending as much as 300 hours every year learning more and more.
-He has received training in the UK and USA from some of the best NLP™, Hypnosis, and Silva UltraMind trainers, including Dr. Richard Bandler (Creator of NLP™), Anthony Robbins, John LaValle, Joseph Riggio, Kenrick Cleveland, Jamie Smart, Rich Litvin (Co-author of ‘The Prosperous Coach’), Paul McKenna, Michael Breen, Joe White, Julie Silverthorn, Russell Potts, Jo Cooper, Peter Seal, Alex G. Silva, and many others.
-In addition to business studies from the Institute of Business Administration (IBA), Kamran has over 10 years of experience in direct (door-to-door) selling and marketing.
-As a performance enhancement coach, Kamran has seen as many people as he can individually each year since 1997, assisting them in creating what they want in their lives.
-Kamran is from Karachi, Pakistan but now lives in New Jersey, USA, and provides coaching sessions online.
+He is a Licensed Master Trainer of NLP™ with the Society of NLP™ (USA), a Strategic Intervention Coach, a Certified Instructor of Hypnosis, and a Certified Clinical Hypnotherapist.
+Kamran is also a Certified Humanistic NLP Coach, a Certified Fire-walk Instructor (yes, he can make you walk on fire), and formerly served as the Country Supervisor for José Silva’s UltraMind Training in Pakistan.
+With over 37,000 hours of experience teaching NLP and Hypnosis, Kamran’s work is known for being deep, powerful, and transformative.
+He doesn’t just teach from a manual - he teaches from decades of lived experience.
+His training sessions are highly engaging, insightful, and full of energy and fun.
+Kamran dedicates over 300 hours every year to his own learning and development.
+He has trained extensively in the UK and USA with many of the world’s most respected experts, including Dr. Richard Bandler (creator of NLP™), Anthony Robbins, John LaValle, Joseph Riggio, Kenrick Cleveland, Jamie Smart, Rich Litvin (co-author of The Prosperous Coach), Paul McKenna, Michael Breen, Nick Kemp and many others.
+In addition to his business studies from the Institute of Business Administration (IBA), Kamran has more than a decade of experience in direct (door-to-door) sales and marketing.
+As a performance enhancement coach, he has been working individually with clients each year since 1997, helping them create meaningful and lasting change.
+Originally from Karachi, Pakistan, Kamran now lives in New Jersey, USA, and provides coaching sessions to clients around the world through online platforms.